mklindtner/dtu-softwareTech/1sem/operationsystems/mandatory_2/README.txt

     StrategyFromString
       - returns enum strategy, takes a char*

-    Additionally: please remain consisten in name convention pascalCase or snake_case, each is fine, both is bad.

 10) Give one advantage of implementing memory management using a linked list over a bit array, where every bit tells whether its corresponding byte is allocated.
-  -linked list is not contigious in memory and can contain metadata(size, void *ptr etc.)
+  -linked list is not contigious in memory
-  -we can keep memory in different locations on the actual hardware (because it's not contigious) -virtual memory becomes easier to implement due to the flexibility of the linked list
+  -we can keep memory in different locations on the actual hardware (because it's not contigious) -virtual memory becomes easier to implement due to the flexibility of the linked list compared to a bit array -you cannot increase or decreate the size of each memoryblock for a bit array